This Piece Has No Title Yet: Artwork

-History
+Exhibition history

-The work was first installed at The Mattress Factory in Pittsburgh from October to December, 1989.
+The work was first installed at The Mattress Factory in Pittsburgh from October to December 1989.
 Elaine Dannheisser purchased the work after it was shown and subsequently donated it to the Museum of Modern Art.
-The piece was included in the 1991 Whitney Biennial.
-Don & Mera Rubell purchased the piece from MoMA in 1996 for the Rubell Museum where it is currently located.
+The piece was included in the 1991 Whitney Biennial, where it was installed in a corner on the top floor of the exhibition.
+Don & Mera Rubell purchased the piece from MoMA in 1996 for their collection, eventually installing it in the Rubell Museum in Miami.